-- It is recommended Lorne Precise Weak Anti-D and appropriate red cells 1. (ideally R1r and rr) be tested in parallel with each batch of tests.
-Tests must be considered invalid if controls do not show the expected results. - The antiglobulin technique can only be considered valid if all negative tests 2 react positively with IgG sensitised red cells. - The PEG-ADD solution, red cell suspensions and test sera should be at 3. room temperature prior to use to avoid encountering unwanted positive reactions due to "cold" antibodies.
+- Lorne Precise Weak Anti-D and appropriate red cells (ideally $R{1}r$ and rr) shall be tested in parallel with each batch of tests.
+Tests must be considered invalid if controls do not show the expected results. - The antiglobulin technique can only be considered valid if all negative tests react positively with IgG sensitised red cells. - The PEG-ADD solution, red cell suspensions and test sera should be at 3 room temperature prior to use to avoid encountering unwanted positive reactions due to "cold" antibodies. - The use of polyspecific anti-human globulin with Lorne PEG-ADD may result in non-specific reactions.

-- 4. The use of polyspecific anti-human globulin with Lorne PEG-ADD may result in non-specific reactions. - 5.
-In the Recommended Techniques one drop is approximately 50 μl when using the vial dropper provided - 6.
-The use of the reagent and the interpretation of results must be carried out by properly trained and qualified personnel in accordace with the requirements of the country where the reagents are in use. - The user must determine the suitability of the reagent for use in other 7. techniques.
+- In the Recommended Techniques one drop is approximately 50 μl when 5. using the vial dropper provided - 6.
+The use of the reagent and the interpretation of results must be carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagents are in use. - The end user must determine the suitability of the reagent for use in other techniques.